skip to main content

 MU Statement on Racist, Anti-Migrant Violence in the UK

 The MU opposes all forms of racism and anti-migrant rhetoric.
-We stand with our Global Majority, refugee and asylum-seeking members affected by recent events.
-Members concerned about their safety when fulfilling engagements are advised to contact their regional office for support and advice.
+We stand with our members from the Global Majority, refugee members and members seeking asylum affected by recent events.

 Figures representing people in all different colours (red, yellow, blue and green) together in a group against a plain background.